slint-ui/slint/api/rs/slint/mcu.md

 # mod hal { pub fn wfi() {} }
 //...
 loop {
-    // Let slint run the timer hooks and update animations slint::platform::update_timers_and_animations();
+    // Let Slint run the timer hooks and update animations. slint::platform::update_timers_and_animations();

-    // Check the touch screen or input device  using your driver if let Some(event) = check_for_touch_event(/*...*/) {
+    // Check the touch screen or input device using your driver. if let Some(event) = check_for_touch_event(/*...*/) {
         // convert the event from the driver into a `slint::WindowEvent`
-        // and pass it to the window
+        // and pass it to the window.
         window.dispatch_event(event);
     }

-    // Draw the scene if something needs to be drawn window.draw_if_needed(|renderer| {
+    // Draw the scene if something needs to be drawn. window.draw_if_needed(|renderer| {
-        // see next section
+        // see next section about rendering.
         todo!()
     });

     // ... maybe some more application logic ...

-    // Put the MCU to sleep
-    if !window.has_active_animations() {
+    // Try to put the MCU to sleep if !window.has_active_animations() {
         if let Some(duration) = slint::platform::duration_until_next_timer_update() {
             // ... schedule an interrupt in `duration` ...